 Here are the basics.
-The LSAT is given four times a year in February, June, September/October, and December.
+The LSAT is given six times a year in February, June, July, September, November, and December.
 Each test is composed on the same types of questions, the same types of sections and either 100 or 101 questions–or in the rare case of December 2010, 102.
 The seats are filled with talented, capable people who want to get into law school.

 Despite all that sameness, there can be differences from one administration to another.
 Although difficulty on an LSAT can be subjective, there are good arguments to be made for some tests being tougher than others.
 But do those easier or tougher tests follow any discernible pattern?
 The short answer is no. And on top of that, it doesn’t matter.

 Whether a test is easier or harder, all the test-takers at any given time are seeing the same test.
 While LSAC technically “equates” scores rather than putting them on a curve, the effect is very similar.
 An easier test simply means that everyone gets a couple more questions correct.
 LSAC relies on the fact that the number of test takers is large enough on any given test date–and similar enough to pools of test takers on previous test dates–to scale scores regardless of small variations in the test.